-The research team is conducting a mixed method study to evaluate the impact of the Yesler Terrace Redevelopment Project on resident and community health and well-being.
+The project team conducted a mixed method study to evaluate the impact of the Yesler Terrace (YT) Redevelopment Project on resident and community health and well-being.
 Yesler Terrace is a publicly subsidized housing community of low-income, ethnically diverse residents owned and operated by Seattle Housing Authority.
-Resulting evidence may provide guidance on strategies for redeveloping communities while retaining cultural and community vibrancy and minimizing displacement of residents.

 Photo courtesy of the Seattle Housing Authority.